 Car crashes range in severity, with some resulting in nothing more than a dented bumper.
 Others, however, can cause severe injuries and thousands of dollars of damage.
 No matter how serious your auto wreck, Hoffman Law Firm can help maximize the compensation you receive.
 For trusted legal advice on your next steps, schedule your free consultation today.
 Minor vs severe accident, we can help!

-Difference Between Minor Car Accident and Severe Car Accident
+Difference Between Minor Car Accident & Severe Car Accident

 The severity of your car accident plays a major role in your personal injury claim.
 Accident that are minor vs severe accident are treated differently.
 If you are not sure whether your accident is considered minor or severe, check out the list below.

 Minor Car Accident